 Field-hunting tip

-Look in hydrothermal mineral deposits country — that is the host setting where danbaite typically forms.
+Look in hydrothermal mineral deposits country, the host setting where danbaite typically forms.
 If you start seeing gold, galena, sphalerite in float, you are in the right ground.
 Field specimens usually show a granular, irregular grains habit, so train your eye for that shape before scanning the outcrop.